-In August, 16-year-old Amari Jones approached an old teacher of hers with a request.
+In August, 16-year-old Amari Jones approached a former teacher with a request.
 Amari, who lives 200 miles northeast of Flagstaff on the Navajo reservation in Red Mesa, Ariz., asked if she could borrow some textbooks to start work on the Navajo language app she wanted to create.

 Charlotta Lacey, who teaches the Navajo language of Diné Bizaad to grades 6-12, was dumbfounded.
 It just so happened that at the time, Lacey was involved with creating the Navajo version of the popular language app Duolingo with a group of other educators and colleagues.